Olympic Peninsula Road Trip: mountains, rainforests and beaches

 The Olympic Peninsula is known around the world for its beautiful mountains, its beaches and the Twilight Saga.
 Well, there’s more to it than that.
 We’ve spent countless days exploring the OP and not just visiting our old favorite haunts we’ve known all our lives, but also exploring places that are new to all of us.
 That’s the joy of the Olympic Peninsula and why we’ve got a handy guide to get you familiar with our favorite region of the Pacific Northwest.

 So, why visit the Olympic Peninsula over the Oregon Coast or the Eastern Seaboard?
 Well, quite simply there are fewer tourists here and more opportunities to be in the middle of nature with nobody around.
-The quietest place in the USA is on the Olympic Peninsula.
+The quietest place in the on earth (in nature) is on the Olympic Peninsula.
 The original metropolitan center of the Puget Sound area is on the OP.
 The largest successful dam removal project in the USA is on the Peninsula.
 So many reasons to visit!

 Locale of the Olympic Peninsula